-The Most Expensive Dinosaur Skeleton in the World
+Meet Sue - The World's Most Expensive Dinosaur Skeleton

 Written by Issa and published on

-It's no surprise why more science enthusiasts, commercial collectors and researchers lock horns at fossil auctions.
 Thinking of digging fossils to earn big bucks?
 Keep in mind that the fossil's age, beauty, condition, and rarity dictate its price.
+Good luck.